William Thornburg

 An Artist seeking to help

 I felt so light that I could have flown as I watched her play and laugh at my work.
 It was warm, a warmth filling my body and making my toes tingle.
-I could compare it to the feeling of when you hear them say that they love you for the first time.
+It was the feeling of love and purpose.

 I continue to chase this feeling as my practice evolves.
-I want my art to help people directly or help them find this feeling and, of course, have fun and discover myself in the experience of making.
-This is most apparent through vibrant colors and the work's simplicity to let the mind and body play while encouraging the viewer to interact with the pieces.
-It is all with the hope for the viewer to walk away with a smile, maybe their shoulders rolled back, hopefully, gratitude within their spirit and knowing their worth.
+I want my art to help people directly or help them find this feeling, and, of course, I get to have fun and discover myself along the way.
+This is most apparent through vibrant colors and the work's simplicity, which lets the mind and body play while encouraging the viewer to interact with the pieces.
+It is all with the hope for the viewer to walk away with a smile, maybe their shoulders rolled back, hopefully, gratitude within their spirit, and knowing their worth.